Content from Regular Expressions

 Or, any other string that begins with a letter o in lower or capital case after a word boundary, proceeds with rgani, has any character in the 7th position, and end with letter e, or any other string that begins with a letter o in lower or capital case after a word boundary, proceeds with rgani, has any character in the 7th position, follows with letter e, and ends with a single character from the range [A-Za-z0-9].

 This logic is useful when you have lots of files in a directory, when those files have logical file names, and when you want to isolate a selection of files.
 It can be used for looking at cells in spreadsheets for certain values, or for extracting some data from a column of a spreadsheet to make new columns.
 There are many other contexts in which regex is useful when using a computer to search through a document, spreadsheet, or file structure.
-Some real-world use cases for regex are included on a ACRL Tech Connect blog post .
+Some real-world use cases for regex were included on a ACRL Tech Connect blog post now archived at Library Hat .

 To embed this knowledge we will not - however - be using computers.
 Instead we’ll use pen and paper for now.